Partha Chatterjee (scholar)

 Partha Chatterjee (born 5 November 1947) is an Indian political scientist and anthropologist.
 He was the director of the Centre for Studies in Social Sciences, Calcutta from 1997 to 2007 and continues as an honorary professor of political science.
 He is also a professor of anthropology and South Asian studies at Columbia University and a member of the Subaltern Studies Collective.

 Chatterjee received the Fukuoka Asian Culture Prize in 2009.

 Education

 He completed a BA (1967) and an M.A (1970) in political science from Presidency College, Calcutta and Calcutta University respectively.
 He completed his Ph.D.
 (1972) in international relations from the University of Rochester.

 Career

-He was the professor of political science and served as a director of the Centre for Studies in Social Sciences, Calcutta and is currently a professor (honorary) of the CSSSC and professor of anthropology and South Asian studies at Columbia University in New York.
+He was the professor of political science and served as a director of the Centre for Studies in Social Sciences, Calcutta from 1997 to 2007.
+He is currently a professor (honorary) of the CSSSC and professor of anthropology and South Asian studies at Columbia University in New York.
 He was a founder-member of the Subaltern Studies Collective.